ankur911gt/Image-Generation---GAN-DL/README.md

-# Gen AI - Image Generation using GAN
+# Image Generation using GAN

-Gen AI is a project focused on generating CIFAR-10-like images using Generative Adversarial Networks (GANs).
+The project focused on generating CIFAR-10-like images using Generative Adversarial Networks (GANs).
 The custom GAN model consists of a Generator and a Discriminator, trained to produce realistic images and differentiate between real and generated ones.

 ## Table of Contents
 - [Key Features](#key-features)